Michigan Felony Firearm Attorneys – Michigan Gun Lawyers

 We understand that prosecutors love to tack on felony firearm charges whenever possible.
 This even occurs in cases where the gun is not even involved in the charged offense.
 A good example would be a prosecutor adding on a felony firearm charge to a drug crime.
 However, our experienced trial team knows how to fight these charges and we are often able to get great results , including charges ultimately being dropped.

 If you are facing Felony Firearm charges, you will need the help of a very experienced trial attorney who knows how to defend the charge.
-With Kronzek & Cronkright, your defense starts with you first phone call.
+With The Kronzek Firm, your defense starts with you first phone call.
 We have expert criminal defense attorneys available 24 hours a day to discuss your case with you.
+Call us at 866 766 5245 today.